Skip to main content

 require(topicsArray[0] == expectedSelector, "Invalid event signature");

-// Step 4: Extract indexed parameters from topics
+// Step 5: Extract indexed parameters

 address sender = address(uint160(uint256(topicsArray[1])));